iSabyasachi/project-2024/rxjs-practice/README.md

     ```

 12. **Buffer Click Events**
-    Use `bufferCount` to collect a certain number of click events before emitting them as an array.
+    Use `bufferCount` to collect a certain number of click events before
+    emitting them as an array.

-    ##### Code Implementation for Buffer Click Events
+    ##### Code Implementation: Buffer Click Events

-    The following implementation uses the `bufferCount` operator to group emitted values into arrays based on a count and a skip value:
+    The following implementation uses the `bufferCount` operator to group
+    emitted values into arrays based on a count and a skip value:

     ```typescript
     import { of, lastValueFrom } from 'rxjs';